 The Committee was first formed in the 1970s and works with local authorities, local businesses and residents to enhance the beauty of Stratford-upon-Avon through floral features and gardens, both public and private.

-Richard Vos - Acting Chairman
+Richard Vos - Vice Chairman

 John Elliot - Treasurer

 Cllr Victoria Alcock - Mayor & Honorary President

 Cllr Jenny Fradgley - Stratford-upon-Avon Town Council

 Steve Felix - Blenheim Nurseries / Planting Contractor (non-voting)

 Joe Baconnet - Stratforward Business Improvement District (non-voting)